atlassian/react-beautiful-dnd/docs/api/droppable.md

 ## Adding and removing `<Draggable />`s while dragging

 It is possible to change the `<Draggable />`s in a `<Droppable />` for a limited set of circumstances.
 We have created a comprehensive [changes while dragging guide](/docs/guides/changes-while-dragging.md)

+## Conditionally dropping

+- `<Droppable />`s can only be dropped on by `<Draggable />`s who share the same `type`.
+This is a simple way of allowing conditional dropping.
+If you do not provide a `type` for the `<Droppable />`, then it will only accept `<Draggable />`s which also have the default type. `<Draggable />`s and `<Droppable />`s both will have their `types` set to `'DEFAULT'` when none is provided.
+There is currently no way to set multiple `types`, or a `type` wildcard that will accept `<Draggable />`s of multiple any types.
+This could be added if there is a valid use case.
+- Using the `isDropDisabled` prop you can conditionally allow dropping.
+This allows you to do arbitrarily complex conditional transitions.
+This will only be considered if the `type` of the `<Droppable />` matches the `type` of the currently dragging `<Draggable />`.
+- You can disable dropping on a `<Droppable />` altogether by always setting `isDropDisabled` to `true`.
+You can do this to create a list that is never able to be dropped on, but contains `<Draggable />`s.
+- Technically you do not need to use `type` and do all of your conditional drop logic with the `isDropDisabled` function.
+The `type` parameter is a convenient shortcut for a common use case.

 ## Scroll containers